juangm/node-samba-client/README.md

 - Requires Node.js 10+
 - Smbclient must be installed.
-- This can be installed on Ubuntu with `sudo apt install smbclient`.
+- This can be installed on Ubuntu with `apt install smbclient`.

 ## Installation